bmaltais/kohya_ss/README.md

 -Public [<SwitchParameter>]
     Expose public URL in runpod mode.
 Won't have an effect in other modes.

+.PARAMETER Repair
+    This runs the installation repair operations.
+These could take a few minutes to run.

 -Runpod [<SwitchParameter>]
     Forces a runpod installation.
 Useful if detection fails for any reason.